stableagents/stableagents/README.md

 stableagents control open calculator stableagents control search for python documentation stableagents control list .

+# AI text generation (requires API key)
+stableagents apikey set openai your_api_key stableagents ai "Write a short poem about AI"

+# Chat with AI (requires API key)
+stableagents chat "What are the benefits of using Python for AI development?"
 ```

 ### As a Python Library